suba-suresh/Fraud-Detection/README.md

 - Duplicate Order IDs
 - Orders from flagged user IDs

-This system flags such orders and prints them for review by the fraud team.
+This system flags such orders and prints them for review.

 ---